WeddyNkatha265/afyatrack-ke/README.md

-# AfyaTrack KE - Kenya Hospital Registry System
+# AfyaTrack KE - Kenya Hospital Registry System.

 A comprehensive hospital registration and tracking system for Kenya.